-Northern lights Kristiansund tonight
+Northern lights in Kristiansund tonight

 Kp 1 is well below the Kp 3 threshold needed for aurora to be visible from Kristiansund.